Skip to Content

 Hooters at OYO: You’re likely familiar with Hooters already, and there is one located at OYO a short 10-minute walk behind Tropicana.

-Fortunately for sports fans, sports bars in Las Vegas both on the Strip and downtown are plentiful.
-If you’re anything like us, having the ability to place a bet and then settling in for a meal and 5 beers is what makes Vegas great.
+Fortunately for sports fans, sports bars in Las Vegas are plentiful.
+If you’re anything like me, having the ability to place a bet and then settle in for a meal and 5 beers to sweat it out is what makes Vegas great.

 See Also: Happy hour deals on the Strip!